Clapton Girls' Academy: History

 The school is located in Laura Place, on the site occupied by Newcome's School, a fashionable boys' school, from the early 18th century until 1815, and occupied after 1825 by the London Orphan Asylum.

 Grammar school

 On 21 September 1906 the County Secondary School for Girls, South Hackney, opened on Cassland Road in Hackney.
 In May 1916 it moved to Laura Place and changed its name to Clapton County Secondary School for Girls.
 In September 1939, owing to the outbreak of the Second World War, the school was evacuated to Bishop's Stortford in Hertfordshire.
+The school referred to as the Laura Place evening school was used for music classes during the war.

-In 1947 the school was renamed the John Howard School, after the 18th century prison reformer John Howard, and had around 450 girls.
-The school motto Possunt Quia Posse Videntur, commonly translated as "they can because they think they can", was adopted in the 1950s, and Queen Elizabeth The Queen Mother paid a visit to the school in 1966.
+In 1947 the school was renamed the John Howard School, after the 18th-century prison reformer John Howard, and had around 450 girls.
+The school motto Possunt Quia Posse Videntur, commonly translated as "they can because they think they can", was adopted in 1954, and Queen Elizabeth The Queen Mother paid a visit to the school in 1966.